YoannPa/methview.qc/README.md

 * `sampleQC_crossbi()` - Draws a customizable PCA cross biplot on samples methylation array QC data.
 * `snp_heatmap()` - Draws a heatmap from methylation array genotyping probes.
 * `target.biplot()` - Draws a PCA biplots on methylation array quality control targets.
-* `test.annots()` - Tests association of an annotation with another one or with a PC.

 ## Prerequisites
 ### Install Bioconductor dependencies